High School Scientists and Eng - GuruFocus.com

 $75,000 Top Award Goes to 17-year-old Kaitlyn Wang for breakthrough innovation to accelerate exoplanet discovery in the largest international STEM competition for teens

-TARRYTOWN, N.Y. and WASHINGTON, D.C., May 19, 2023 (GLOBE NEWSWIRE) -- Regeneron Pharmaceuticals, Inc. ( REGN) and Society for Science (the Society) announced that Kaitlyn Wang, 17, of San José, CA, won the $75,000 top award in the 2023 Regeneron International Science and Engineering Fair (Regeneron ISEF), the world’s largest global pre-college science and engineering competition, for a project that explored planets that orbit very close around their suns.
+TARRYTOWN, N.Y. and WASHINGTON, May 19, 2023 /PRNewswire/ -- Regeneron Pharmaceuticals, Inc. and Society for Science (the Society) announced that Kaitlyn Wang, 17, of San José, CA, won the $75,000 top award in the 2023 Regeneron International Science and Engineering Fair (Regeneron ISEF), the world's largest global pre-college science and engineering competition, for a project that explored planets that orbit very close around their suns.
 Other top prizes went to projects in the fields of computational biology, animal sciences and neurobiology.

 The top winners were honored during two award ceremonies, the first of which took place on the evening of May 18 and featured Special Award winners.
 The Grand Awards Ceremony was held on the morning of May 19 and included the announcement of the top prize of $75,000.
 In total, nearly U.S. $9 million was awarded to the finalists, who were evaluated based on their projects' creativity, innovation and depth of scientific inquiry.
 The competition featured over 1,600 young scientists representing 49 states and 64 countries across the world.